DHTMLX/gantt-docs/data/desktop/resource_management.md

 Depending on your context, you can

 - either have [predefined classes for each resource](desktop/colouring_tasks.md#redefiningthetaskstemplate)
-- or you load styling, e.g. background and text color settings together with the resources.
+- or load styling, e.g. background and text color settings together with the resources.
 In that case you'll need to [generate a CSS dynamically on the page](desktop/colouring_tasks.md#loadingcolorswiththedata)

 {{sample  11_resources/01_assigning_resources.html}}